Gealber/devto-cli/README.md

 ## Followers
 * Retrieve my followers.
 An api_key is required, so make sure you provide one with `auth` command.

+## Listings
+* Retrieve listing availables.
+* Create a listing.
+* Update a listing.
+* Reading a given listing by its id.

 # Build

 `go build -o devto`